How Long Should You Study for an Exam?

 Use credit hours as a baseline: expect 2-3 hours of outside work per credit per week.
 Exam prep is typically 20-30% of total course workload.
 For a standard 3-credit final, plan 30-50 hours over 2-3 weeks.
 Standardized tests need more: SAT 40-200h, LSAT 250-400h, MCAT 300-500h.
 Always add a 20% buffer.

-In this article, you'll get concrete hour estimates for different exam types – from university finals to standardized tests like the SATScholastic Assessment Test, LSATLaw School Admission Test, and MCATMedical College Admission Test.
-Based on credit hour guidelines, empirical data, and practical experience.
+In this article, you'll get concrete hour estimates for different exam types—from university finals to standardized tests like the SAT, LSAT, and MCAT.
+These recommendations draw on credit hour guidelines, empirical research, and practical experience from thousands of students who've walked this path before you.

 Understanding credit systems: Your first reference point